Priestley Lecture: The air we breathe

 Mechanical engineer Professor Cath Noakes thought she was tucked away in a fairly obscure niche area of academic work as a specialist on the modelling and management indoor air quality.
 That all changed when Covid-19 started to spread in early 2020.
 She stepped into a high-profile position as a member of SAGE, the Government’s scientific advisory group on emergencies, contributing her knowledge of the fluid dynamics of airborne infection and of ventilation as a means to reduce transmission.
 From summer 2020, she joined with other scientists to put across the implications of insights about aerosol transmission of the virus and appropriate mitigation techniques, resulting in the amendment of the simple public health slogan to ‘Hands, space, face, fresh air’.

-Join us to hear how scientific practice and understanding in this field moved on over the last couple of years.
-What’s the inside story about how newly emerging or refined understanding in this field has been taken up and brought through into policy & practice … or not?
+This lecture tells the inside story about how newly emerging or refined understanding in this field has been taken up and brought through into policy & practice … or not?

 Cath Noakes has a degree in Mathematical Engineering and a PhD from the School of Mechanical Engineering, University of Leeds.
 As a postdoctoral researcher in the School of Civil Engineering she modelled air disinfection systems.
 She became a Lecturer in 2007, Reader in 2010 and Professor in 2014.